The Bride Came C.O.D.: Plot

-Steve does not object when Alan and Joan get married, hiding the fact that Bonanza is in California and therefore the wedding is invalid.
-The "newlyweds" board another aircraft, but when Joan figures out that they are not really married, she parachutes out to be reunited with Steve.
+Still angry, Joan agrees to marry Alan.
+Steve does not object when the Nevada judge marries them, since the marriage is invalid.
+The "newlyweds" board another aircraft, but when Joan sees a souvenir labeled “Bonanza, California,” she figures out that they are not really married and parachutes out to be reunited with Steve.
 They get married with her father's approval and honeymoon in Bonanza.
+After celebrating, Joan weighs 118 pounds, good for a C.O.D. payment of $1180, enough to pay off Steve's debt.